Natural Mosquito Control: Family & Eco Protection

 - Carrier oils: Coconut, jojoba, or olive oil extend duration

-- Patch testing: Test small skin area before full application
+- Patch testing: Test a small skin area before full application

 - Reapplication: Natural repellents require more frequent reapplication than synthetic options